rjjrbatarao/XLink/README.md

 - esp32 devkit

 ## Installation
-download xlink firmware from release
+download xlink firmware from release or use this link [installer](https://xlnk.xmachinesystems.com/)